 Once a court puts an order of protection in place, you can face penalties for violating it.
 You can be found guilty of violating a protection order if you commit an act prohibited under the order or fail to act in the way that was ordered in the protection order.
 For example, you could be found guilty if you go within 100 feet of someone whom you were arrested for beating up once a protection order has been put in place.
 A violation of a protection order is a class A misdemeanor, for which you may face up to one year of jail time and a fine of $2,500, as well as probation, community service, and counseling.Consult an Experienced Criminal Defense Lawyer in Chicago

 Criminal charges can be frightening, and it is easy to say the wrong thing unintentionally while trying to clear your name and then find yourself facing serious consequences.
 If you are charged with or investigated for any type of felony or misdemeanor, ranging from drunk driving to marijuana possession, you should retain a Chicago criminal defense attorney with skill and experience.
-Depending on the nature of the charge, there may be many different types of arguments that we can make on your behalf.
-At Legal Defenders, P.C., we represent defendants in Schaumburg, Des Plaines, Arlington Heights, Aurora, Naperville, Wheaton, Elgin, and other cities in Cook, DuPage, Kane, and Lake Counties.
-You can call us at 312-229-5500 or use our online form to set up your appointment.
+Depending on the nature of the charge, there may be many different types of arguments that a lawyer can make on your behalf.
+At Legal Defenders, P.C., Attorney John Ioakimidis represents defendants in Schaumburg, Des Plaines, Arlington Heights, Aurora, Naperville, Wheaton, Elgin, and other cities in Cook, DuPage, Kane, and Lake Counties.
+You can call 312-229-5500 or use our online form to set up your appointment.

 We are members of the National Trial Lawyers: Top 100 Criminal Defense Trial Lawyers.
 This honor is only reserved to the “best of the best” and is a reflection of the quality of our law firm.
 We belong to all the major Bar Associations and are fully involved in our profession.